PrairieLearn/PrairieLearn/docs/accessControl.md

     {
         "mode": "Public",
         "credit": 100,
-        "startDate": "2014-10-12T00:00:01",
+        "startDate": "2014-10-16T00:00:01",
         "endDate": "2014-10-18T23:59:59"
     },
     {
         "mode": "Public",
         "credit": 80,
-        "startDate": "2014-10-12T00:00:01",
+        "startDate": "2014-10-19T00:00:01",
         "endDate": "2014-10-25T23:59:59"
     },
     {
         "mode": "Public",
-        "startDate": "2014-10-12T00:00:01",
+        "startDate": "2014-10-26T00:00:01"
-        "endDate": "2014-12-15T23:59:59"
     }
 ],
 ```

 This `allowAccess` directive is suitable for a `Homework` assessment.
-Students can see the homework starting on Oct 12th, and the homework goes through four different stages: (1) they will earn a bonus 10% if they complete the homework with full points before Oct 15th, (2) they get full credit until the due date of Oct 18th, (3) they can complete the homework up to a week late (Oct 25th) for 80% credit, and (4) they will be able to see the homework and submit answers for feedback, but not earn more points until the end of semester (Dec 15th).
+Students can see that the homework exists before Oct 12th, but because it is `"active": false` they won't be able to see the questions or start the homework.
+They can start the homework anytime from Oct 12th onwards, and the homework goes through four different stages: (1) they will earn a bonus 10% if they complete the homework with full points before Oct 15th, (2) they get full credit until the due date of Oct 18th, (3) they can complete the homework up to a week late (Oct 25th) for 80% credit, and (4) they will be able to see the homework and submit answers for feedback, but not earn more points, at any time after that.
+The homework visibility will also be limited by the [course instance access rules](#course-instance-example), so the homework won't be accessible in any way outside of the course instance date range.